-Fight Aging! links to resources for various healthy life extension practices, longevity research initiatives, and the supporting community.
-The intent is not to build an exhaustive list, but rather to provide a focused and useful starting point for newcomers.
-The contents of this page are occasionally updated - so assume it is at least a little behind the times, given the speed with which biotechnology is developing.
+Fight Aging! links to resources for various healthy life extension practices, rejuvenation research initiatives, and the supporting community.
+The intent is not to build an exhaustive list in each category, or overall, but rather to provide a focused and useful starting point for newcomers.
+The contents of this page are occasionally updated - so assume it is at least a little behind the times, given the speed with which research and development progresses these days.

 - Advocacy and Activism